 You’re missing out.

 Won-ok and I ventured there today and found Santa dropping Christmas gifts all over the place.
 He bestowed us the gift of watching white-tailed deer prancing along the edge of the Northwest Branch of the Anacostia River, an elongated drop of honey-colored tree sap hanging suspended in mid-air, and chunks of shrinking ice clinging to fallen trees.
 Santa gave us glimpses of trametes and other fungus-among-us as they sat atop logs overlooking the water.
-He treated us to the relaxing sounds of rushing whooshing downstream and the delightful chirping of birds that fluttered along the forest floor.
+He treated us to the relaxing sounds of water rushing and whooshing downstream and the delightful chirping of birds that fluttered along the forest floor.

 Santa filled our lungs with air crisp enough to make our noses run and turn our cheeks rosy.
 Eye-popping bursts of red, green and even a little flurry of snow-white brought the woods to life even in the allegedly dead winter.
 Our boots crunched rocks as we walked by the water and splashed mud puddles as we traipsed the trail.